neoforge-dev/starter/memory-bank/active-context.md

    - Maximum failure limit
    - Docker container rebuilding
    - Test database creation
+   - PostgreSQL collation fixing
 2. Implemented a `UserFactory` in `backend/tests/factories.py` for generating test user objects
 3. Created mock tests for the metrics module to demonstrate testing without dependencies
 4. Fixed import organization in the factories module
 5. Added tests for all factory classes (`UserFactory`, `UserCreateFactory`, `ItemFactory`)
 6. Created a comprehensive README for backend testing (`backend/tests/README.md`)
+7. Resolved PostgreSQL collation issues by:
+   - Creating a custom PostgreSQL Docker image with proper locale settings
+   - Adding an initialization script to create the test database with correct collation
+   - Updating docker-compose.dev.yml to use the custom PostgreSQL image
+   - Creating a script to fix collation issues in existing installations
+8. Added database-dependent tests:
+   - Basic connectivity and collation tests
+   - CRUD operations tests using factories
+   - Model relationship tests
+9. Created a dedicated script for running database tests (`backend/scripts/run_db_tests.sh`)

 #### Issues Encountered
-- PostgreSQL container has collation issues preventing database creation
+- PostgreSQL container has collation issues preventing database creation (RESOLVED)
-- Unable to create the test_db database needed for most tests
+- Unable to create the test_db database needed for most tests (RESOLVED)
-- Tests requiring database access are failing with InvalidCatalogNameError
+- Tests requiring database access are failing with InvalidCatalogNameError (RESOLVED)
 - Test coverage is below the required 80% threshold

 #### Changes Made